pay-theory/pay-theory-android/README.md

 ```

-4. Add these methods inside your Activity Class
+In your Activity class add these methods:

-+ onActivityResult()
+1. onActivityResult()
 This method will return the result after a payment has been submitted.
 returnString - result of payment request as a String in JSON format
 ```kotlin